 [00:54:18 on] Camera on a motorcycle around the track sequence

-Close up of camera on motorcycle handlebars in a special cradle – end of Reel 5 (omitted from Lobster Films version).
+[00:54:29] Close up of camera on motorcycle handlebars in a special cradle (not in Lobster Films version; timing from Wikimedia Michael Nyman version)

-[01:05:32 on] Camera in the back of a speeding car through Odesa sequence
+[01:05:33 on] Camera in the back of a speeding car through Odessa sequence

 E. KRAUSS TESSAR ZEISS 21cm f4,5 TELEPHOTO LENS #156458

-This lens was used often, and appears regularly in the film with the Model L, usually in reflection, and often with the iris attachment (see below).
+This lens appears regularly in the film with the Model L, usually in reflection.
+Presumably for aesthetic reasons as a telephoto lens would not have been used for most of the filming.
 Krauss was a Paris based optical manufacturer founded in the late 1880s that made Zeiss lenses under licence.
 The Tessar (from the Greek Tessares = four) was designed by Paul Rudolph of Carl Zeiss in 1902, and is the most successful lens configuration of all, licensed to many manufacturers.
 116 years on the name is still used for Zeiss’ four element mobile phone camera lenses.
 The Tessar design consists of four lens elements in two groups, the front pair separated by an air space and the rear pair cemented together as a ‘doublet’.

-A 15cm Krauss Tessar Zeiss lens appears briefly at the ‘out-of-focus flowers’ sequence [00:12:39] & [00:12:42] and shortly afterwards at the end of Part 1 [00:12:59] and the beginning of Part 2 [00:13:04] using a closing and opening iris to show this changeover symbolically.
-Debrie made a 90mm iris (catalogue illustration below) to fit in front of the lens, and a 140mm iris for the accessory carrier on the tripod.
-However this iris looks like an earlier type, perhaps fitted to the Interview.
-The image of the lens is reflected.
+A 15cm version of the lens appears briefly at the ‘out-of-focus flowers’ sequence [00:12:40] & [00:12:44] and shortly afterwards at the end of Part 1 [00:12:59] and the beginning of Part 2 [00:13:04] using a closing and opening iris to show this changeover symbolically.
+Debrie made a 90mm iris to fit in front of the lens, and a 140mm iris for the accessory carrier on the tripod, but these images may be a double exposure.
+The image of the lens is reversed.
 This lens does not appear anywhere else in the film.
 The outer rim with the protruding lugs is for attaching accessories such as a lens hood and filter holder.

-A new interchangeable lens mount was designed for the Model L to allow for very fast lens changes, ‘in one second as a maximum’ boasted the handbook (I have seen several Model L’s without this feature, and other models were fitted with it after 1926).
+A new interchangeable lens mount was designed for the Model L to allow for very fast lens changes, ‘in one second as a maximum’ boasted the handbook.
 There was a large choice of lenses for this mount from a variety of manufacturers including Taylor Hobson, Zeiss, and Bausch & Lomb.
-The lenses below are all fitted into the Model L mount (in the centre of the handbook illustration below).
+The lenses below are all fitted into the Le Parvo mount (in the centre of the handbook illustration below).

 Quoting from the instructions: